-We have guarantees from our custodian that all assets held will continue to be secure and accessible after 2 January 2021.
+We have guarantees from our custodian that all assets held will continue to be secure and accessible after Brexit.

 What is the likely impact of Brexit on the financial services industry in the Channel Islands?

 Although closely connected to the UK, the Crown Dependencies of Guernsey and Jersey (“the Channel Islands”) are self-governing, are not subject to UK law and have never been part of the EU.
 Guernsey and Jersey’s financial services industries are not impacted by the UK’s membership of the EU.
-Certain aspects of EU legislation are adopted by the Channel Islands in order to comply with bilateral agreements in place between Guernsey and Jersey and member states of the EU, but this position will not change.
-As such, Brexit will have no direct effect on the financial services industry in the Channel Islands.
+Certain aspects of EU legislation are adopted by the Channel Islands in order to comply with bilateral agreements in place between Guernsey and Jersey and member states of the EU, but this position has not changed.
+As such, Brexit has had no direct effect on the financial services industry in the Channel Islands.

 What is the likely impact of Brexit on the financial services industry in the Isle of Man?

 Although closely connected to the UK, the Crown Dependency of the Isle of Man is self-governing and is not included within the scope of the UK’s membership of the EU.
 No change in the relationship between the Isle of Man and the UK is anticipated as a result of its withdrawal from the EU.
-As such, Brexit will have no direct, first order impact on the financial services industry in the Isle of Man.
+As such, Brexit has had no direct, first order impact on the financial services industry in the Isle of Man.

 Does Nedbank Private Wealth do “passporting”?